SagePayments/-Archived-PaymentsJS/README.md

 $authKey = openssl_encrypt($jsonReq, "aes-256-cbc", $passwordHash, 0, $iv);
 ```

-Now that we have our `authKey`, all that's left is to initialize the JavaScript library with the same values!
+Now that we have our `authKey`, we initialize the UI with the same values:

 ```javascript
 PayJS(['PayJS/UI'],